Operator Product Expansion in Carrollian CFT: Carrollian conformal field theory

 Extended BMS transformations consist of supertranslations parametrised by the function $T(z,\zbar)$ and superrotations parametrised by (anti)-holomorphic vector fields $Y(z)\, (\bar Y(\zbar))$.
 The Poincar\'e subgroup is generated by $T(z,\zbar)=\{1,z,\zbar,z \zbar\}$ that correspond to the translation generators $\{P_{-1,-1}\,, P_{0,-1}\,, P_{-1,0}\,, P_{0,0}\}$ and by $Y(z)=\{1\,,z\,,z^2\}$ corresponding to the Lorentz generators $\{L_{-1}\,,L_0\,,L_1\}$.
 It is easy to check that the BMS charge aspects transform exactly as $(\phi,\psi_i)$ under the Poincar\'e group, provided we set $\Delta_\phi=\Delta_\psi=3$ and we make the identifications

+Note that here we assume $\Psi^0_2=\bar{\Psi}^0_2$ for simplicity, although one could also consider a complex carrollian field $\phi$.
 Thus we have provided, from the perspective of carrollian conformal field theory developed here, the indecomposable representation corresponding to the BMS charge aspects.
 The authors of \cite{Donnay:2022aba} have argued that these make up the independent components of a carrollian stress tensor $T\indices{^\alpha_\beta}$ via

 The defining property of this carrollian stress tensor is that it satisfies conservation equations in absence of radiation \cite{Donnay:2022aba}.